 This is a line from a closing statement in a wrongful death medical malpractice case in Mississippi.
-Setting aside that the Nazis were not communist but bitter enemies of the communism, this is just unbelievably over-the-top, right?
-This line, Plaintiff’s closing statement, a jury instruction stating that an element of the wrongful death claim was the “loss of the value of life,” led a The Mississippi Supreme Court to reverse a $1 million jury verdict in a wrongful death case.
+Setting aside that the Nazis were not communists but bitter enemies of communism, this is just unbelievably over-the-top, right?
+This line, Plaintiff’s closing statement, a jury instruction stating that an element of the wrongful death claim was the “loss of the value of life,” led the Mississippi Supreme Court to reverse a $1 million jury verdict in a wrongful death case.

 This case is a classic “you could have saved her if you had taken the case more seriously in the ER” case.
 It happens every day in this country.
-In this case, the woman presented at the emergency room with a lot of problems: confusion, decreased appetite, tremors, renal disease, respiratory failure, and pneumonia.
+Here, the woman presented at the emergency room with a lot of problems: confusion, decreased appetite, tremors, renal disease, respiratory failure, and pneumonia.
 They did not take her to intensive care but gave her antibiotics, and the woman went into cardiopulmonary arrest.
-The opinion does not go into the merits of the case but you can be sure the doctor’s attorney contested both negligence and causation.
+The opinion does not go into the merits of the case, but you can be sure the doctor’s attorney contested both negligence and causation.

 A jury found the doctor negligent and awarded $1 million.
 The doctor appealed, arguing that the plaintiff’s malpractice attorney made improper comments to the jury, including that the damages should include, “the value of a human life.”
 Plaintiff’s counsel was echoing the jury instruction that the jury may consider the “value of life” of the deceased when awarding damages.

-The whole thing was a mess.
+The complete thing was a mess.
 It was not a great instruction and maybe a little misleading.
-Defense counsel also did not properly object to the instruction which would have given the court a chance to cure the problem or allow the plaintiff’s lawyer to withdraw the request.
+Defense counsel also did not properly object to the instruction, which would have given the court a chance to cure the problem or allow the plaintiff’s lawyer to withdraw the request.

 Mississippi’s wrongful death law, like Maryland’s, allows damages for the loss of the companionship and society of the decedent.
 Is “value of the life” another way of saying that?
-Okay, maybe not exactly, but I think it is close enough to be harmless, particularly when defense counsel clearly did not object to it.
+Okay, maybe not exactly, but I think it is close enough to be harmless, particularly when defense counsel did not object to it.
 It is hard not to see the elected Mississippi Supreme Court here as the man looking for a nail.
-At one point in its recent history, personal injury plaintiffs had a zero percent success rate before the court.
+In its recent history, personal injury plaintiffs had a zero percent success rate before the court.